 The Career Center builds upon advice from Career Contessa on interview questions you could expect during the pandemic.
-Taken from her original article “10 Pandemic Interview Questions and How to Answer Them” the post also includes additional advice from the Career Center for a prospective for students and recent graduates, we share example questions and response strategies as well as questions you can ask the employers.
+Taken from her original article “10 Pandemic Interview Questions and How to Answer Them”, this post also includes additional advice from the Career Center for prospective students and recent graduates.
+Included are example interviewing questions and response strategies as well as questions you can ask employers.

 So, how are you holding up during quarantine?

 (Career Contessa) We're not telling anybody how to do their job, but this should be every interviewer's first question.
 Be upfront and forthcoming.
 Even more important. ping pong this question back to the interviewer.
 Take the time to connect with them on a deeper level.

 There is no shame in admitting struggle, difficulty, and—to be frank—fear.
 However, when speaking about the struggle piece of it, be sure to highlight how you're adapting, the steps you're taking to navigate this tough time.
 Think of the power of your personal resilience—and highlight that.

 (Lehigh Career Center) This question is gauging your mental health but it is also an empathic question designed to break the ice.
 It's your call on how open and forthcoming you want to be, but we encourage you to be real about the highs and lows.
 Be sure to include both, Although the lows are likely more numerous, have there been any advantages to virtual school and life in quarantine?
 Share the feelings that came with those frustrations and where you derived hope for the future.

 Have you worked remotely?
 How much of an adjustment was working from home for you?